-• None of the member routines are virtual in any of the data structures for efficiency reasons.
+The μ C++ DSL has no virtual member routines in any of the data structures for efficiency reasons.
 Therefore, pointers to data structures must be used with care or incorrect member routines may be invoked.
+Finally, no header files are necessary to access the μ C++ DSL.